 The Ebert Prize, established in 1873, is the oldest pharmacy award in existence in the United States.
 The award is for the best essay or written communication containing original investigation of a medicinal substance in the Journal of Pharmaceutical Sciences.

 2017 recipient Magnus Olander with APhA President Jean-Venable "Kelly" R. Goode

-Awardees need not be members of the American Pharmacists Association for consideration.
+Awardees do not need to be members of APhA for consideration.
 The paper selected for the award must have been published during the calendar year preceding the selection.
 In the case of papers authored by two or more persons, it must be determined which author conceived, directed, and coordinated the research.
-Should two or more authors have essentially equal contributions, it is necessary to determine which person initiated the idea, and which pursued it more vigorously.
+Should two or more authors have essentially equal contributions, it is necessary to determine the person who initiated the idea, and the person who pursued it more vigorously.

 Since 1987, the award recipient(s) has/have been selected by the APhA-APRS Awards Committee.
-Steps in the selection process are: In mid-October, the editor of the Journal of Pharmaceutical Sciences selects five (5) or six (6) articles from the previous October through September issues of the journal and forwards them to the Editorial Advisory Board, which selects the best two or three articles.
-The articles are rated by the Editorial Advisory Board are then sent to the APhA-APRS Awards Committee for selection of the eventual recipient(s) of the best article.
+Steps in the selection process are: In mid-October, the editor-in-chief of the Journal of Pharmaceutical Sciences selects five or six articles from the previous October through September issues of the journal and forwards them to the Editorial Advisory Board, which selects the best two or three articles.
+The articles are rated by the Editorial Advisory Board and are then sent to the APhA-APRS Awards Committee for selection of the eventual recipients of the best article.

 1993 Štefan Baláz, Michael Wiese, and Joachim K. Seydel